krishnanjalik1-blip/useless_project_BLANK/README.md

 [What ridiculous problem are you solving?]

 ### The Solution (that nobody asked for)
-[How are you solving it?
+[How are you solving it??
 Keep it fun!]

 ## Technical Details
 ### Technologies/Components Used